dmaerzendorfer/masterThesis/ResearchDiary/README.md

 # Notes for Thesis Work
 These notes act as progress report (research diary) throughout the thesis work.
 The note taking starts when the accompanying course starts (Begleitseminar), and ends when the thesis has been completed successfully.
 The notes should be visible for the course lectureres and the supervisor of the thesis.

+## 08.07.2024
+- time to work again!
+- fyi: bin von 10.-19. auf urlaub
+- tested the oce cam spawning
+    - now using controller buttons instead of handles
+    - also showing the orbits path now
+- fixed the anoying problem of my project always using steam VR in playmode
+    - just hat do change stuff in the openXR runtime settings to use the correct runtime...
+- spawning of oce cam works now wiht controller
+- decided to give WIM and viewpoint transition to 1st-person lower prio. not that important right now, better have it work at least at all.
+- made the spawned cameras selectable so they can also be moved via the controller buttons
+- first version of oce spawning is done then.

 ## 04.07.2024
 - levelup is over and i have time for this again!
 - todos: